twentyOne2x/attnmarkets/README.md

 - Focus on builder/creator acquisition.
    - reach out + incentives
    - rev share with ICM launchpads
-- Integrate credit modules with LTVs, grace periods if fees do not cover principal+interest until maturity, liquidations.
+- Integrate credit modules with LTVs, grace periods if revenues do not cover principal+interest until maturity, liquidations.
 - Reach out for card integration to enable credit lines.
-- When the fee authority from a Solana launchpad cannot be transferred, use or create a token migration tool.
+- When the revenue/fee authority from a Solana launchpad cannot be transferred, use or create a token migration tool.

 ## Quickstart